Aftermath: 19 - A Borrower of the Night (2020)

 “What?”
 Hansen asks into Hermann’s prolonged pause.

 “I want you to understand that I’ve heard your argument, such as it is.
 I understand your argument.
 I’ve thought about your argument.
 I think you’re wrong.”
-Hermann tries to keep everything out of his voice but the words; he knows he’s failing.
+Hermann tries to keep his emotions out of his voice, knows he’s failing.

 Hansen raises his eyebrows.

 “Dr. Geiszler thinks you’re wrong.
 Dr. Lightcap, were she here, would think you’re wrong.
 It does ride on us.
 It has.
 It will.
-More than ever.”
+More than ever.
+Do you not understand that we cannot destroy them?
+The kinetics of their arrival, the draining of our resources—the only hope left is science.”

-Hansen looks at him.
-“Get some rest then,” is all he says, and turns to go.
+Hansen shrugs.
+“You better get some rest then,” is all he says.

 Once Hansen has well and truly absented himself, Hermann raises an eyebrow at Newton.
 “You’re lucky you were unconscious for that,” he says.
 “I’m not sure your career would have survived the inevitable reprimand that would have ensued had you been capable of commenting.”